 The driving force for making improvements in the emission inventory is to meet the reporting requirements in the UNFCCC Reporting Guidelines on Annual Inventories as adopted by the COP by its Decision 18/CP.
 In addition, it is important for decision makers and others to have accurate emission estimates as basis for making decisions of what measures to introduce to reduce emissions.

-The three most important recalculations of greenhouse gases in the 2010 submission are:
+The most important recalculations for greenhouse gases in the 2012 submission are